roytang/blog/content/replies/2014/06/ci4sjxv/index.md

 - vita
 ---

-I dunno about you guys, but I reckon I'll still be using my Vita at least a year or two from now.\n\nI still have a decent Vita backlog...and I'm still looking forward to Tales of Hearts R and probably Freedom Wars. \n\nThat's not even counting the additional playtime it's going to get when I get a PS4\n\nEdit: And also Gravity Rush 2!
+I dunno about you guys, but I reckon I'll still be using my Vita at least a year or two from now.

+I still have a decent Vita backlog...and I'm still looking forward to Tales of Hearts R and probably Freedom Wars.

+That's not even counting the additional playtime it's going to get when I get a PS4

+Edit: And also Gravity Rush 2!
 And Disgaea 4 (best on handheld~)!